Gerald Richard Barnes: Bishop of San Bernardino

-On April 3, 2003, the Diocese of San Bernardino filed a lawsuit against the Archdiocese of Boston.
-The diocese charged that the archdiocese gave them false information on Paul R. Shanley, a priest who transferred to the diocese from Boston in 1990.
+In April 2003, the Diocese of San Bernardino filed a lawsuit against the Archdiocese of Boston.
+The diocese charged that the archdiocese gave them false information on Reverend Paul R. Shanley, a priest who transferred to the diocese from Boston in 1990.
 Despite Shanley having a record of sexual abuse of minors in Massachusetts, the archdiocese described him to the diocese as "a priest in good standing.
 Later in 1990, Shanley was accused of abusing a teenager at a hotel in Palm Springs, California.
-On July 6, 2003, after speaking to the new archbishop of Boston, Sean O'Malley, Barnes decided to drop the lawsuit.
+In July 2003, after speaking to the new archbishop of Boston, Sean O'Malley, Barnes decided to drop the lawsuit.

-In 2007, the Government of Mexico presented Barnes with the Ohtli award for his service to Mexican citizens living in the United States.In March 2014, Barnes, citing economic benefits and good citizenship, encouraged parishioners in the diocese without health insurance to sign up for Obamacare.
+In 2007, the Government of Mexico presented Barnes with the Ohtli award for his service to Mexican citizens living in the United States.In 2014, Barnes, citing economic benefits and good citizenship, encouraged parishioners in the diocese without health insurance to sign up for coverage under the 2010 Affordable Care Act.

 Retirement

-On June 22, 2020, his 75th birthday, Barnes submitted his letter of resignation as the Bishop of the Diocese of San Bernardino to Pope Francis.
-The Pope accepted it on December 28, 2020, at which point Coadjutor Bishop Alberto Rojas succeeded automatically to the office.
+On June 22, 2020, his 75th birthday, Barnes submitted his letter of resignation as bishop of San Bernardino to Pope Francis.
+The pope accepted it on December 28, 2020, at which point Coadjutor Bishop Alberto Rojas succeeded automatically to the office.